FrankiePower/UniswapV3Pool-Contract-Audit/README.md

         It takes into account whether the search should be for the next tick to the left or right of the current tick.
         The function leverages bitwise operations to efficiently find the next set bit in the word.

-Why Packed Mappings?

-    Storage Efficiency: By packing multiple tick states into a single storage slot, the contract significantly reduces storage costs.
-    Fast Lookups: The bitwise operations used in the nextInitializedTickWithinOneWord function allow for efficient searching of initialized ticks.

-Overall, the TickBitmap.sol contract is a fundamental building block for Uniswap V3, enabling efficient management of tick states and optimization of storage costs.

 #### Position.sol

 This contract, Position.sol, manages positions within a Uniswap V3-like liquidity pool.
 It defines a Position.Info struct to store information for each user's position and provides functions for retrieving and updating positions.